Configuration Reference

 DASHBOARD_DOMAIN | dashboard.example.com | ✅ | Subdomain for the Traefik admin dashboard |

-DASHBOARD_PASSWORDis the plain text password.make deploy-dashboard-secrethashes it withhtpasswd -nb admin <password>before storing it in the Kubernetes Secret.
+DASHBOARD_PASSWORDis the plain text password.task deploy:dashboard-secrethashes it withhtpasswd -nb admin <password>before storing it in the Kubernetes Secret.

 Grafana